INTENTIONAL CHRISTIAN COMMUNITY AT CORNELL

 The men’s residence, called “Chesterton House,” and the female residence, known as the “Sophia House,” together create one community purposed to reflect this Christian reality to the Cornell campus and beyond.

 We are currently taking applications for both residences for 2017-2018.
-Sophia House has one vacancy for Spring 2017.
 Incoming first-year students may apply.

 Jesus and his disciples ate a lot, and so do we.
 The entire community dines together Sunday evenings, and most are part of a cooperative house meal plan other evenings as well.
 Residents take turns cooking and cleaning in small groups and shopping for food.
 We regularly practice hospitality by inviting others to dinner as well.

 We live together in part to encourage each other in faith.
 Spiritual formation is key to the living community.
 Each resident will meet regularly with a Chesterton House staff member--this can take the form of prayer, book discussions, or biblical exploration.
 This will be contextualized for the interests, studies, or needs of the students.

 As one pundit famously put it, everybody wants to save the earth, but nobody wants to help do the dishes.
 Ever since the first century church, spiritual formation has been a matter of 24/7 practice--i.e., something that happens in the kitchen as much as the library.
 This community is about more than Christians eating and sleeping under the same roof, but intentionally encouraging and challenging one another, sharpening one another, and working out salvation with one another.

 Chesterton House exists to help students think carefully and to 'think Christianly' about all areas of life and learning.
 We have a library on-site with thousands of volumes of the best Christian scholarship, classic and contemporary, as well as subscriptions to 15 periodicals.
 It's not unusual to find discussions about God, vocation, and the meaning of life happening at any and all hours of day and night.